a response to crisis

-We coordinate with a number of groups working hard during this crisis, including WV EP Mask Effort, Shepherd University, Jefferson County Community Ministries, Kidz Power Packz, and several others.
+We coordinate with a number of groups working hard during this crisis, including WV EP Mask Effort, Shepherd University, Jefferson County Community Ministries, Kidz Power Packz, local churches, and several others.
 Helping any charity now helps all charities by putting a dent in the need.
 If you think we are doing important work effectively, please consider donating to us.

 5. Can I still apply for food help?

 Yes, if you live in the 25443 zip code, or if Covid-19 led to your losing your job in 25443.
 We just need a little information about you and your family.
 Please visit our Food Support page.

 6. Why will you only help people in the Shepherdstown zip code instead of everybody like during the shutdown?